 We were planning on doing something on our own but many other primary and secondaries are looking into it, so we might end up with something collaborative.
 We have a meeting with other local schools and our local secondary tomorrow to discuss this idea further.
 But I have a problem.
 I’ve seen two secondary schools provide assessment grids for me to look at and they are miles away from what we are doing.
 For example, one said Level 3 is logging on to the network yet as primary teachers would know, this can be done in Reception.
 The other said that Level 3 involved being able to define an algorithm when programming.
 I don’t think I could do that easily.
 Now this isn’t a stab at secondaries, more of a question about where do the levels cross over?
 I teach children Level 1-5, they generally start at Level 3.
 Seeing how these will combine together will be interesting and I am very glad we have a great secondary school to work with on this.

 Also this week we received the data from Hampshire LA that stated although we were ahead of the majority of schools in Level 3 and Level 4 children, we were behind in Level 5 for ICT.
 We send levels each year and get them back as graphs and analysis.
 My head-teacher (rightly) questioned the results.
 Why are we behind in Level 5s?
 The answer in my opinion?
 We’re not.
-It is just very hard to pick out what makes a Level 5 child.
+It is just very hard to pick out where can i buy periactin weight gain pills or what makes a Level 5 child.
 How are they being assessed?
 On what criteria?
 If all schools are doing this differently then we will all come out with different results, but that’s fine.
 When we were at ReThinkingICT we were discussing Level 5 children and secondary schools said that they found it difficult too.
 I know our children have more, and better, ICT opportunities than a lot of other schools, so I’m happy.

 So..my plans?
 Coming up with a badge system that will give children an idea of what they will need to do to improve.
 It will start by looking at what I would expect/hope a Year 2 child would be able to do, then a Year 4 child and finally a Year 6 child.
 For this, Bronze would be Year 2, Silver Year 4 and Gold Year 6.
 For more advanced children, they could try for the Platinum award.
 This could take in their learning in class and at home.
 But how do I find this out and assess it?
 Hhhmmm..need to think about that.
 These badges will not necessarily be focused on levels, but may use them as a guideline.